 “Ring the doorbell for a treat, and you’ll be joining the man in the street.”
 (Have a crime scene drawn with chalk.)

 Remember, if some cute, innocent little kid ends up ringing your doorbell, they aren’t trying to ruin your life.
 Just think of Gandhi or Bambi and try to be kind.
 Let’s not be “that person” who make enemies of all the neighborhood kids and their parents.
-If you feel your mood resembles that of Hitler more than Snow White, either ignore the doorbell and don’t go to the door, or leave the house and go get yourself a fruit smoothie.
+If you feel your mood resembles that of the Hulk more than Snow White, either ignore the doorbell and don’t go to the door, or leave the house and go get yourself a fruit smoothie.